wonderfulidea/shadow-remix/docs/Backend_Setup.md

 ## Hosting a Public Image Gallery

 Follow the steps outlined in the main README for [Compiling Gallery](../README.md#compiling-gallery) to recompile the image gallery app.
-After recompiling, the contents of `gallery/dist/` can be hosted online to provide a publicly accessible gallery view of your database.
+After recompiling, the contents of [gallery][gallery] (just index.html and the `dist` folder) can be hosted online to provide a publicly accessible gallery view of your database.
 Be sure to add the domain where your gallery is hosted to the list of [cross origin "AllowedOrigins"](#enable-cross-origin-requests).

 ## Hosting the Shadow Remix Web App

-The contents of [app/dist][app/dist] can be hosted online to provide a publicly accessible version of the shadow remix web app.
+The contents of [app][app] (just index.html and the `dist` folder) can be hosted online to provide a publicly accessible version of the shadow remix web app.
 The web app will does not communicate with the server, so it does not need to be recompiled with your keys.
 We are also hosting a version at []().## TODO: add link.

 ## Hosting Private Admin Server